-Nitrate (NO_3) is an inorganic form of nitrogen that is soluble and therefore subject to leaching and biological uptake.
-For the 1/20/12 storm sampling event, Nitrate results at freshwater stations ranged from 0.65 to 3.3 mg/l for freshwater stations, with all stations except Ebabias Creek (EBC-30) exceeding the 1.0 mg/l Water Quality Objective.
-The results were uniformly lower than during 12/8/2010 storm sampling event, but that storm was significantly larger and resulted in higher peakflow and erosion rates.
+Nitrate (NO3) is an inorganic form of nitrogen that is soluble and therefore subject to leaching and biological uptake.
+For the 3/13/12 storm sampling event, Nitrate results at freshwater stations ranged from 0.3 to 2.2 mg/l for freshwater stations, with all stations except Ebabias Creek (EBC-30) exceeding the 1.0 mg/l Water Quality Objective.
+These results were uniformly lower than during 1/20/2012 storm sampling event, but that storm was significantly larger and resulted in higher peakflow and erosion rates and followed the trend observed in Americano Creek of runoff with higher nutrient concentrations occurring earlier in the rainy season.
+The 5/30/12 late spring ambient sampling did not show measurable concentrations of Nitrate-Nitrogen at any of the monitored stations (all results were less than the 0.2 mg/l analytical detection limit).